The history of four world-leading Italian motoring brands

 Prior to founding one of the world's biggest sports car firms, a young Enzo Ferrari won the 1927 Circuito di Modena race in an Alfa Romeo 6C 1500 SS, partnered by Giulio Ramponi, then repeated the victory with Eugenio Siena a year later.
 Also in 1928, he won the Circuito di Alessandria, another victory in what he described as a “local race”, but which augured a glittering career for the man nicknamed il Drake.

-The specimen from the Alfa Romeo Museum in Arese has already won two retrospective editions of the Mille Miglia, in 2005 and 2007, besides overseas victories at the 2007 and 2008 editions of the Mille Millas Sport in Argentina.
+The specimen from the Alfa Romeo Museum in Arese has already won three retrospective editions of the Mille Miglia, in 2005, 2007 and 2019, in addition to triumphing in the 2007 and 2008 editions of the Mille Millas Sport in Argentina.
 This lively Alfa Romeo hasn’t stopped running and winning on roads all over the world!

 Keep up to date with all the news, events and insights from the Heritage universe.